Ghiyasuddin Azam Shah: Diplomatic and regional affairs

 The Sultan pioneered diplomatic relations with China by sending embassies to the Ming dynasty court in Peking.
 He exchanged envoys and gifts with the Yongle Emperor.
 Bengal was interested in establishing a strategic partnership with China to counter the influence of its neighbors, including the Delhi Sultanate.
 The Chinese mediated in several regional disputes.
 The Sultan also built strong relations with the Sultanate of Jaunpur in North India.
 He sent envoys to the Hejaz and financed the construction of madrasas in Mecca and Medina.

 Literary patron

-Ghiyasuddin was a patron of scholars and poets.
+Ghiyasuddin Azam Shah was a patron of scholars and poets.
 Among others, the Persian poet Hafez kept correspondences with him.
 One of the earliest Muslim Bengali poet, Shah Muhammad Sagir, who was a poet-laureate of Ghiyasuddin, wrote his famous work, Yusuf-Zulekha at the request of the Sultan.
 The Hindu poet, Krittibas Ojha, also translated the Ramayana in Bengali as Krittivasi Ramayan during his reign.